 Fleadh Cheoil Mhaigh Eo:

-Fleadh Entries: Fleadh Entries and fees will be taken up at group practice on Tuesday 3rd & 10th March.
+Fleadh Entries: Fleadh Entries and fees will be taken up at group practice on Tuesday 10th March.
 You can also send your entries to Edel Doherty, Branch Secretary, Admiral Brown Comhaltas, Shanwar, Foxford, Co Mayo.
-Entries will need to be with the branch secretary no later than Wednesday 18th March.
+Entries will need to be with the branch Secretary no later than Wednesday 18th March.
+Please ensure to put your competition letter & number on your entry form (eg. 1A = Fiddle U12).
 Entry forms will be available during group practices or can be downloaded from Mayo Comhaltas.
+Competition letters & numbers can be viewed at the bottom of this section.

 Prize-winners Photos: All Prize-winners at the Fleadh are encouraged to have their photos taken by the Official Fleadh Photographer.
-These photos are then sent on to the press and are used on social media and on the Mayo comhaltas website.
+This service is free and the photos are then sent on to the press and are used on social media and on the Mayo Comhaltas website.
 Competitors are encouraged to wear the Admiral Brown uniform for photos, but this is optional.

 Ballina Music Feis takes place on March 8th in the Great National Hotel, Ballina.
-Please give your entries to your music teacher before 26th February or contact the number below.
+Please give your entries to your music teacher as soon as possible or contact the number below.
 We are very lucky to have such a well run Feis on our door step.
 Your support would be very much appreciated.
 Enquiries: 096 22633

 Accomodation details for the All-Ireland Fleadh in Mullingar have been released.
 Details available here.
 The campsite is 2km from the town and we believe there will be a hairdresser on site this year!!
 Campsite details here.